PRIORITIES

 City Councilors are municipal representatives of their wards who have the power to amend the city’s code via ordinances, passing resolutions, and placing levies and charter changes to the ballot.

-Councilors appoint members of city board, committees, and commissions, and approve the city’s budget.
+Councilors appoint members of the city board, committees, commissions, and approve the city’s budget.

-Local government representatives in general are able to lobby at other levels of government just like regular citizens however representatives have more influence.
+Local government representatives such as a councilor are also able to lobby at other levels of government just like regular citizens however representatives have more influence.

-For example, councilors can vote on funding, land annexations, or support cultural and recreation services.
+For examples of duties, a councilor can vote on funding, land annexations, or support cultural and recreational services.

 -